A few things to remember –

 Ligature wire poking

 Try tucking the ligature wire away from the area by using the eraser end of a pencil or a Q-tip.
 If the ligature wire cannot be tucked in, cover the end of the wire with a small piece of wax, a cotton ball or a piece of sugarless gum.
-Cutting the wire should only be done as a last resort.
+Please contact us when we reopen to schedule an appointment.

 Main Archwire out of tube

 You may attempt to reinsert the wire with a pair of needle nose pliers or tweezers.
 If you are not successful in placing the wire back into the tube, place a piece of wax over the area.
 If the archwire is long and poking you, apply wax to the area.
-If wax does not help, the wire can be cut with wire cutter or nail clipper close to the back of the brace.
-Cutting the wire should be done as a last resort.
+Please contact us when we reopen to schedule an appointment.

 If the main archwire is long and poking you, we recommend you cover the area with wax until you can get in to see us for a comfort appointment.
-If you are unable to get relief from that you may wish to try and trim the wire with nail clippers or small wire cutters, if you have them.
-Do this as a last resort.
+Please contact us when we reopen to schedule an appointment.

 If a bracket (the small rectangular brace) is loose, call our office to let us know so that a time can be made to see you when the clinic reopens.
 In most cases, the bracket will remain attached to the main archwire.
 A loose bracket can be left in place until you are seen for your repair appointment.
 You may use a pair of eyebrow tweezers to reposition the bracket if it flips around the wire and becomes a source of irritation.